-The thruster mapper is a ROS node responsible for translating a wrench onto an arbitrary set of thrusters using a least squares regression.
-The regression uses knowledge of the thruster's asymmetrical saturation limits to minimize the error between the requested wrench and the actual wrench generated by the vehicle.
-The mapper also monitors the health of the thrusters, and can adjust the mapping to handle thruster failures.
-In the case of SubjuGator 7, any single thruster can be lost producing a seven thruster map, and some combinations of two can be lost giving a six thruster map.
+The thruster mapper is a ROS node responsible for translating a wrench onto an arbitrary set of thrusters using a box-constrained least squares solver.
+The solver uses knowledge of the thrusters' asymmetrical saturation limits to minimize the error between the requested wrench and the actual wrench generated by the vehicle.
+The mapper also monitors the health of the thrusters and can adjust the mapping to handle thruster failures.
+In the case of SubjuGator 7, any one of the eight thrusters or some combinations of two can be lost while retaining full controllability.